 2.)
 Mental/Psychological Self Care

 I like to attack my mental self care by exercising my brain, as often as I exercise my body!
-If you love puzzles, word games, and sudokus like I do, that is the perfect way to work your brain muscle, and have fun while doing it.
+If you love puzzles, word games, and Sudokus like I do, that is a perfect way to work your brain muscle, and enjoy yourself while doing it.
 Practicing this type of intellectual self care can go a long way to maintaining optimal brain health and function.
-Curious?
-Read why.

 Another way I practice another form of mental self care is through psychological self care.
 What do I mean?
 I’m talking about focusing on the source of your negative thoughts and breaking those patterns.
 Establishing affirmations or mantras personal to you help create a habit of stopping the spiral of negative self talk, and creating more positive thoughts.

 Other ways?
 Practice learning to say “no” to others without feeling guilty, show more gratitude to maintain a positive view on your life, and be more mindful of the type of people you surround yourself with.
 If they aren’t supporting you and helping you thrive, they are only carrying negative vibes that can indirectly affect your progress.